Indian Health Service head nominated amid tough challenges

 FLAGSTAFF, Ariz.
-(AP) — President Joe Biden will announce Wednesday that he is nominating veteran health administrator Roselyn Tso to oversee the federal agency that delivers health care to more than 2.5 million Native Americans and Alaska Natives, the White House said.
+(AP) — President Joe Biden announced Wednesday that he is nominating veteran health administrator Roselyn Tso to oversee the federal agency that delivers health care to more than 2.5 million Native Americans and Alaska Natives.

 The selection of Roselyn Tso to lead the Indian Health Services comes amid a push from tribal health advocates for stability in the agency.
 Acting directors have filled the role for years.